-- a) Pupils who have been bullied will be supported by: - i) Reassuring the pupil and providing continuous pastoral support. o Offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice. - ii) Being advised to keep a record of the bullying as evidence and discuss how respond to concerns and build resilience as appropriate. o Working towards restoring self-esteem and confidence. - iii) Providing ongoing support; this may include: working and speaking with staff, offering formal counselling, engaging with parents and carers. - iv) Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Specialist Children's Services, or support through the Children and Young People's Mental Health Service (CYPMHS). - b) Pupils who have perpetrated bullying will be helped by: - i) Discussing what happened, establishing the concern and the need to change.
+- a) Pupils who have been bullied will be supported by: - Reassuring the pupil and providing continuous pastoral support.
+Offering an immediate opportunity to discuss the experience with their teacher, the designated safeguarding lead, or a member of staff of their choice. - ii) Being advised to keep a record of the bullying as evidence and discuss how respond to concerns and build resilience as appropriate.
+Working towards restoring self-esteem and confidence. - iii) Providing ongoing support; this may include: working and speaking with staff, offering FLO (Family Liaison Officer) support, engaging with parents and carers. - iv) Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this could include support through Early Help or Specialist Children's Services, or support through the Children and Young People's Mental Health Service (CYPMHS). - b) Pupils who have perpetrated bullying will be helped by: - i) Discussing what happened, establishing the concern and the need to change.

-- ii) Informing parents/carers to help change the attitude and behaviour of the child. - iii) Providing appropriate education and support regarding their behaviour or actions. - iv) If online, requesting that content be removed and reporting accounts/content to service provider. - v) Sanctioning, in line with school behaviour/discipline policy; this may include official warnings, detentions, removal of privileges (including online access when encountering cyberbullying concerns), and fixed-term or permanent exclusions. - vi) Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Early Help, Specialist Children's Services, or the Children and Family's Mental Health Service (CAMHS).
+- ii) Informing parents/carers to help change the attitude and behaviour of the child. - iii) Providing appropriate education and support regarding their behaviour or actions. - iv) If online, requesting that content be removed and reporting accounts/content to service provider. - v) Sanctioning, in line with school behaviour/discipline policy; this may include official warnings, detentions, removal of privileges (including online access when encountering cyberbullying concerns), and suspension or permanent exclusion. - vi) Where necessary, working with the wider community and local/national organisations to provide further or specialist advice and guidance; this may include involvement from the Police or referrals to Integrated Front Door, Specialist Children's Services, or the Child and Adolescent Mental Health Service (CAMHS).